New Hampshire

 • Have established a fixed principal home in Maine

-• Be 18 years old by election day (those 16 years old can pre-register)
+• Be 18 years old by election day.
+A 17 year old may vote in a Primary Election, if that person will be 18 by the General Election (those 16 years old can pre-register)

 How to register to vote: